avtomat-hub/avtomat-hub.github.io/_aws/actions/cloudtrail/discover_events.md

 ## Examples

-Discover 'TerminateInstances' events created in the last 24 hours in eu-west-2:
+Discover 'TerminateInstances' events created in the last 90 days in eu-west-2:

 ```python
 from avtomat_aws import cloudtrail